Hunter Army Airfield: Tenants

 Coast Guard Air Station Savannah is also located on Hunter Army Airfield.
-Equipped with MH-65 Dolphin helicopters, Air Station Savannah provides the Savannah area, Coastal Georgia and South Carolina with round-the-clock search and rescue coverage of the area, to include both inland waters and off shore areas.
+Equipped with Eurocopter MH-65 Dolphin helicopters, Air Station Savannah provides the Savannah area, Coastal Georgia and South Carolina with round-the-clock search and rescue coverage of the area, to include both inland waters and off shore areas.
 They also provide security to the shores and borders with specialized Coast Guard sniper units.